alok-bhatt/nokia-distro/README.md

 # nokia-distro
-We need Java to Run this
+We need Java to Run this anotherone
 This is a test file in the distribution repository.